postgresml/postgresml/README.md

 ### 5. Fine-Tuning the Language Model

 Now, fine-tune the Language Model for text classification using the created training view.
 In the following sections, you will see a detailed explanation of different parameters used during fine-tuning.
+Fine-tuned model is pushed to your public Hugging Face Hub periodically.
+A new repository will be created under your username using your project name (`imdb_review_sentiment` in this case).
+You can also choose to push the model to a private repository by setting `hub_private_repo: true` in training arguments.

 ```sql
 SELECT pgml.tune(